w3f/polkadot-wiki/docs/claims.md

 ![ps-claim-8](assets/new-claims/ps-claim-8.png)

-First, you need to press the "QR Scanner" on the Parity Signer to scan the QR code that shows on the authorize transaction window to generate the raw transaction.
+First, you need to press the "QR Scanner" on the Parity Signer to scan the QR code that's shown on the authorize transaction window to generate the raw transaction.
 Next, you may be required to input the PIN on the Parity Signer to generate the signed transaction as a QR code.
 Then move the QR code to the camera on the PolkadotJS Apps to continue.